History of LGS Stoneygate

 History of the School

-When Mrs Wilson retired in 1976 the School was purchased by the Josephs family who ran the previously named Stoneygate School in Leicester; GPS continued to run successfully under Julia Josephs until her retirement in 1994 when the two Schools merged under the control of Jeremy Josephs, then Headmaster of Stoneygate, but continued to run on two sites.
-The creation of the Great Glen bypass a few years later allowed planning permission for major construction and expansion of the Glen site and Stoneygate School moved up to Great Glen in September 2003 to create a vibrant, fully co-educational Prep School, now in splendid surroundings of nearly 45 acres.
+When Mrs Wilson retired in 1976 the School was purchased by the Josephs family who ran the previously named Stoneygate School in Leicester; GPS continued to run successfully under Julia Josephs until her retirement in 1994 when the two schools merged under the control of Jeremy Josephs, then Headmaster of Stoneygate, but continued to run on two sites.
+The creation of the Great Glen bypass a few years later allowed planning permission for major construction and expansion of the Glen site and Stoneygate School moved up to Great Glen in September 2003 to create a vibrant, fully co-educational Prep school, now in splendid surroundings of 40 acres.

 In 2016 the school embarked on the next chapter of its journey when it joined the Leicester Grammar Schools Trust.
 The school was renamed LGS Stoneygate in September 2021.